following versus cultivating a passion: the difference between lust & love

-The hour I knew with unshakeable certainty I would leave my job in a neuroscience laboratory, I began a mad dash.
+The hour I knew I would leave my job in a neuroscience laboratory with unshakeable certainty, I began a mad dash.
 I embarked on the existentially terrifying journey of blindly and frantically dipping into the bottomless Pandora’s box of options to find my true passion. –

-Everyone has passion, I had been told.
-Go off, live the life you’ve imagined!
+Everyone has passion; I had been told.
+So go off, live the life you’ve imagined!
 What a charmingly simple notion.

-With the lucid daylight eyes and confronting honesty of hindsight, I recognized I was passionate about neuroscience because I was good at it and I liked the awestruck deference it elicited.
-What I selectively ignored was that the work made unhappy and wasn’t tapping into a skillset that lit me on fire.
+With the lucid daylight eyes and confronting honesty of hindsight, I recognized I was passionate about neuroscience because I was good at it, and I liked the awestruck deference it elicited.
+I selectively ignored the work that made me unhappy and wasn’t tapping into a skillset that lit me on fire.
 I was passionate about neuroscience from an armchair perspective – I loved sinking my teeth into a hardy neuroscience book or conversation about the brain – but wasn’t passionate about the research process, the lab, or other pretty critical parts of the job description.

 I began to identify an essential difference between my passions and a livelihood I could be passionate about – I found this analogous to the dichotomy of being in lust versus falling in love.

-Much like a lusted after a romantic partner, passions, as they are classically defined, tend to be things we’re good at, easily enjoy, and fit seamlessly into our idealized self-concept.
+Much like lusting after a romantic partner, passions, as they are classically defined, tend to be things we’re good at, easily enjoy, and fit seamlessly into our idealized self-concept.
 They are more often than not pleasurable, sexy, and effortlessly pass a self and peer-judgment test.
-There’s a reason many are passionate about fashion and few are passionate about cleaning toilets.
+There’s a reason many are passionate about fashion, and few are passionate about cleaning toilets.

 Over the past few years, my yoga practice has been a source of intense passion.
-During this transition, not a day passed I didn’t think, “This feels good, this makes me happy – is this my path?”
-All of my pre-existing passions like yoga, food and drink, writing, and traveling were fun and desirable, but was an immediate jump into a passion-driven trajectory the right move?
-I hesitate to write off pre-existing passions, but the world would have a surplus of yoga teachers, sommeliers, and travel writers if everyone followed their most obvious and appealing passion.
+During this transition, not a day passed.
+I didn’t think, “This feels good, this makes me happy – is this my path?”
+My pre-existing passions like yoga, food and drink, writing, and traveling were fun and desirable.
+Still, they were an immediate jump into a passion-driven trajectory.
+The right move?
+I hesitate to write off pre-existing passions, but the world would have a surplus of yoga teachers, sommeliers, and travel writers if everyone followed their most evident and appealing passion.

-I began to observe, to talk, to listen, to people who stumbled upon professional bliss, or at least a deep level of contentment, pursuing something they learned to love instead of a pre-existing passion.
-From white-collar professionals, like my father who manufactures floors, to Dirty Jobs’ Mike Rowe’s example of “road kill picker-uppers who whistle while they work,” their descriptions of happiness are not lustful, but are rather akin to being in love.
+I began to observe, talk, listen, and people who stumbled upon professional bliss, or at least a deep level of contentment, pursuing something they learned to love instead of a pre-existing passion.
+From white-collar professionals, like my father, who manufactures floors, to Dirty Jobs’ Mike Rowe’s example of “roadkill picker-uppers who whistle while they work,” their descriptions of happiness are not lustful.
+Still, they are somewhat akin to being in love.

 One of the most brilliant illustrations of this is Cal Newport’s description of the intensely satisfied pig farmer, “You could replace pig farming with any number of pursuits, but so long as they yielded these same traits, he’d love his work.”
-In his studies of professionally satisfied individuals, he found “contentment grew over time as they got better at what they did, and then leveraged this skill to gain traits like competence, autonomy, and impact.”
-If we compare this to a romantic analog, like an arranged marriage that gives rise to the love of a lifetime, one could argue that given time, dedication, and a series of rewarding interactions, you might learn to love almost anyone or anything.
+Likewise, in his studies of professionally satisfied individuals, he found “contentment grew over time as they got better at what they did, and then leveraged this skill to gain traits like competence, autonomy, and impact.”

-Cultivating a passion, like falling in love, may be a more tedious and challenging process than pursuing a passion, or following your lust, but can ultimately yield the most rewarding fruit.
-As Mark Cuban advises, “follow your effort” not your passion.
+Like falling in love, cultivating a passion may be a more tedious and challenging process than pursuing a passion or following your lust.
+Still, it can ultimately yield the most rewarding fruit.
+As Mark Cuban advises, “follow your effort,” not your love.

-As a caveat, follow a pre-existing passion if you’ll remain in love when the make up comes off and the first-month excitement diminishes.
+As a caveat, follow a pre-existing passion if you’ll remain in love when the makeup comes off and the first-month excitement diminishes.
 If it doesn’t look as sexy when it’s not easy and glamorous, then re-evaluate.
-We hear the example of the blissful entrepreneur who translated a love of wine into a winery, but we also see the foodie turned disheartened restaurant owner who hasn’t seen his family in weeks.
+We hear the example of the blissful entrepreneur who translated a love of wine into a winery.
+Still, we also see the foodie turned disheartened restaurant owner who hasn’t seen his family in weeks.
 By all means, become a yoga teacher if it speaks to you.
 But don’t allow a romanticized notion to overshadow an honest appraisal of a full-time, devoted lifetime to this work.